zoom/data-visualization-sample-app/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [dev-support@weebly.com].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [developersupport@zoom.us](mailto:developersupport@zoom.us).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.